-The hard reality is that sometimes our aspirations may exceed our abilities - and gaining that coveted management position, if it's something that is beyond our abilities, can actually be the uncomfortable end of a previously successful career.
+The hard reality is that sometimes our aspirations may exceed our abilities – and gaining that coveted management position can, for various reasons, be the uncomfortable end of a previously successful career.

-For example, there are many successful sales people who believe that their next job should be in management.
-Some will succeed, but some will fail - being a successful sales person does not provide all of the experience needed to become a successful sales manager.
-The roles are totally different - you may not have the ability to manage people well, for example, which is key in any leadership role.
+For example, there are many successful salespeople who believe that their next job should be in management.
+Some will succeed, but plenty will fail – being a successful salesperson does not provide the experience needed to become a successful sales manager.
+The roles are totally different – you may not have the ability to manage people well, for example, which is key in any leadership role.
 You may not be good at juggling management accounts.
 You may find that you hate internal meetings.
-You may miss the one thing you love - selling to customers, face to face; finding solutions to their needs.
+You may miss the one thing you love – selling to customers, face to face: finding solutions to their needs.

 If you find your new management role is one that you can’t fulfil as well as you thought, you then have the daunting prospect of losing face and stepping back to your old role – or worse, you might find your old role is gone and your only exit path is literally that: one out of the company.

-And it's not just that you're not effective in the new role - you may find that the stress of the role is too much.
-You may find that you simply don't enjoy the role and find every day a drudge.
+And it’s not just that you’re not effective in the new role – you may find that the stress of the role is too much.
+You may find that you simply don’t enjoy the role and that every day is a drudge.

-The same thing can happen within other learning and development roles - trainers, for example, do not always make great training managers.
+The same thing can happen within other learning and development roles – instructional designers, for example, do not always make great L&D managers.

-If all of that sounds depressingly like you could end up in a rut, not able to progress - living the career version of Groundhog Day, nothing could be further from the truth.
-It's just that sometimes, to get ahead, we have to know when to stop.
+If that sounds depressingly like you could end up in a rut, not able to progress – living the career version of Groundhog Day, nothing could be further from the truth.
+It’s just that sometimes, to get ahead, we should know when to stop.